-The Middle class were very fond of the theater.
-However the cinema was a new pastime although films were silent and in black and white.
-Around 1910 cinemas were built in many towns.
+The Middle classes were very fond of the theater.
+The cinema was still a relatively new pastime, and films were without sound and in black and white.
+Around 1910, cinemas were built in many towns.
 In February 1914, Charlie Chaplin made his film debut in the silent comedy 'Making A Living'.
-In April, George Bernard Shaw's play Pygmalion opened to rave reviews.
-Among notable books were James Joyce's 'Dubliners', 'Tarzan Of The Apes' by Edgar Rice Burroughs and Robert Tressel's 'The Ragged Trousered Philanthropists'.
+In April 1914, George Bernard Shaw's play.
+'Pygmalion' opened to rave reviews.
+Among the notable books, were James Joyce's 'Dubliners', 'Tarzan Of The Apes' by Edgar Rice Burroughs and Robert Tressel's 'The Ragged Trousered Philanthropists'.

 THE WORKING CLASS IN 1914

 At the beginning of the 20th century, surveys showed that 25% of the population of Britain were living in poverty.
-They found that at least 15% were living at subsistence level.
-They had just enough money for food, rent, fuel and clothes.
-They could not afford 'luxuries' such as newspapers, sweets or public transport.
-About 10% were living in below subsistence level and could not afford an adequate diet.
+They found that at least 15% were living at subsistence level, in other words, they had just enough money for food, rent, fuel and clothes.
+They could not afford 'luxuries', such as newspapers, sweets or public transport.
+About 10% were living in 'below subsistence' level and could not afford an adequate diet.

-A Liberal government was elected in 1906 and they made some reforms.
-From that year poor children were given free school meals.
-In January 1909 the first old age pensions were paid.
-They were hardly generous - only 5 shillings a week, which was a paltry sum even in those days and they were only paid to people over 70.
+A Liberal government was elected in 1906 and they made some welfare reforms.
+From that year, poor children were given free school meals.
+In January 1909, the first old age pensions were paid.
+They were hardly generous - only 5 shillings a week, which was a paltry sum even in those days and they were only paid to people over 70 years old.
 Nevertheless it was a start.

-In 1910 the first labour exchanges where jobs were advertised were set up.
-However the economy was stable in the years 1900-1914 and unemployment was fairly low.
+In 1910, the first labour exchanges, where jobs were advertised, were set up.
+The economy was relatively stable in the years 1900-1914 and unemployment was fairly low.

-Nevertheless in 1911 the government passed an act establishing sickness benefits for workers.
-The act also provided unemployment benefit for workers in certain trades such as shipbuilding, where periods of unemployment were common.
+In 1911, the government passed an act, establishing sickness benefits for workers.
+The act also provided unemployment benefit for workers in certain trades, such as shipbuilding, where periods of unemployment were common.
 Meanwhile the workers had formed powerful trade unions.

 Working Class Homes in 1914